Who We Are

 New to Student Affairs with a 13-year tenure at UNCW in the Office of the Chancellor and University Advancement, Barbie is Coordinator of Transition Programs.
 Her experience in Special Events and working with students is an asset in this position that assists with Orientation, Convocation, Family Weekend, Seahawk Links, SPLASH (parent newsletter), and Transfer Student programming.
 Barbie earned a B.S. in Communications from Florida State University and a Master of Arts in Liberal Studies from UNC Wilmington.

-As UNCW's Student Media coordinator, Bill DiNome advises, trains, and provides budgetary oversight to student organizations that produce various types of media.
-These include UNCW’s longest-running publication, The Seahawk newspaper, published continuously since 1948; Atlantis magazine; TealTV; and Hawkstream Radio.
+As UNCW's Student Media coordinator, Bill DiNome advises, trains, and provides budgetary oversight to student organizations that produce various student-produced media.
+These include UNCW’s longest-running publication, The Seahawk newspaper, Atlantis magazine, TealTV, and Hawkstream Radio.
 He is an active member of College Media Associates and vice president-elect of Southern University Newspapers.
-Bill also teaches part time for the Department of English, is a hobbyist beekeeper, and plays bass for UNCW’s unofficial faculty rock band, The Schoolboys.
+Bill also teaches part time and plays bass for UNCW’s unofficial faculty rock band, The Schoolboys.

 Sarah is responsible for all areas of the Seahawk Adventures, which include adventure trips, the Challenge Course, climbing wall, equipment rentals, workshops and clinics, leadership training and the Resource Center.
 She also supervises and trains all staff that facilitate the operation of the climbing wall and equipment rental programs.
 Sarah is a UNCW graduate, with an undergraduate degree in Environmental Studies and a Masters of Public Administration.